Original air date: 12/26/1991

 - Just Following Orders: The chipper and apologetic repo man that takes away Homer and Marge's belongings definitely comes across as this.Repo Man: Repossessing is the hardest part of my job.

-- Luke, I Am Your Father: In-universe, Homer accidentally blabs about the Trope Namer example for the people waiting in line to see The Empire Strikes Back."Thanks a lot, Mr. Blow-The-Picture-For-Me!"
+- Luke, I Am Your Father: In-universe, Homer accidentally blabs about the Trope Namer example for the people waiting in line to see The Empire Strikes Back."Oh, thank you, Mr. Blow-The-Picture-For-Me!"

 - My Country Tis of Thee That I Sting: Upon getting a job at the Nuclear Power Plant, Homer says it could only happen in America.

 - My Greatest Failure: Watching everything he bought for Marge and their baby be repossessed caused Homer to leave in the middle of the night so he could find work and send every dollar to Marge.